Eena

 Ian

 didn’t hesitate with a ruthless response.
+“You will never be beautiful, and you

-“You will never be beautiful, and you will never be free.”
+will never be free.”

 The

-young queen was the only one to flinch at Anesidora’s cry of anguish—a shriek that
+young queen was the only one to flinch at Anesidora’s cry of anguish—a shriek

-lingered when she vanished.
-Eena couldn’t
+that lingered when she vanished.
+Eena couldn’t believe the calm bravery of her

-believe the calm bravery of her protector standing up to that witch.
-Still in his arms, she leaned against him and
+protector standing up to that witch.
+Still in his arms, she leaned against him

-whispered a thank you.
+and whispered a thank you.

 “Sure,

 sure.”
-He released her and turned away
+He released her and turned away as if he too would disappear.

 “Ian,